antvis/G6/packages/site/docs/manual/core-concept/behavior.en.md

 }
 ```

 > Different interaction behaviors support different configuration parameters.
-For details, please refer to [Interaction Behaviors](/api/behaviors/brush-select).
+For details, please refer to [Behaviors](/en/api/behaviors/brush-select).

-### Updating Interactions
+### Update Interaction

-If you need to update interaction behaviors after initialization, for example, to temporarily disable a certain interaction behavior, you can use the [updateBehavior](/api/graph/method#graphupdatebehaviorbehavior) method:
+If you need to update interaction behaviors after initialization, for example, to temporarily disable a certain interaction behavior, you can use the [updateBehavior](/en/api/graph/method#graphupdatebehaviorbehavior) method:

 ```typescript
 // Disable the `zoom-canvas` interaction.